oxytotia/WGS_analysis/AMR/README.md

 ### **Conda Environment Setup**

+To install required environments:

+> [!NOTE]
-To install required environments (the env names listed below are directly referenced in the script - if the env names differ, the user must alter the script accordingly):
+> The env names listed below are directly referenced in the script - if the env names differ, the user must alter the script accordingly.

 ```bash
     # Activate conda base